- Open Access

 Electronic supplementary material

-Additional file 1: Effects of Dll and ss knockdown on embryonic development.
+Additional file 1: Dll and ss knockdown on embryonic development.
 (A,D) Whole-body image of the embryo injected with Dll (A) and ss (D) dsRNA.
 (B) Head of a Dll knockdown embryo.
 Arrowheads point to the antennae that lacked the distal flagellum.
 (C) Legs of Dll-knockdown embryo that lacked the distal portions (arrowheads).
 Close-up image is shown to the right.
 (E) Head of a ss-knockdown embryo.
 Arrowheads indicate the antennae that had transformed into legs.
 (F) Legs were unaffected by ss knockdown.
 Dll, Distal-less; ss, Spineless; dsRNA, double-stranded RNA.
 (PDF 3 MB)

 Authors’ original submitted files for images